10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 What Makes California Tide Pool Animals So Unique

-Twice per 24-hour period, a whole new world is revealed on the rocky coastline, making it an amazing place to explore — especially with kids.
-All you need to do to find interesting wildlife is to turn over a few rocks carefully.
+Twice in a 24-hour period, a whole new world is revealed on the rocky coastline, making it a fantastic place to explore, especially with kids.
+All you need to do to find fascinating wildlife is to turn over a few rocks carefully.

 Some plants and animals can only be found in this dynamic habitat.
 To live in California’s tide pools, they must be tough enough to withstand extreme fluctuations.

 During rainy days, a tide pool that’s usually salty may be flooded with fresh water.
 On hot days, the water in a tide pool can get quite warm.
-The water level in tide pools may get quite low depending on the weather.
-Without the protection of the ocean, sea life suddenly becomes vulnerable to birds and other land predators.
+The water level in tide pools may drop significantly depending on the weather.
+Without the ocean’s protection, sea life becomes suddenly vulnerable to birds and other land-based predators.

 San Diego Tide Pool Animals You Might See

-Despite the unpredictable conditions, many cool animals live in tide pools.
+Despite the unpredictable conditions, many incredible animals live in tide pools.
 In San Diego, CA, you might see:

-Pick up a brochure about the tide pools and the types of sea creatures you’ll find; trying to identify them all makes for a great game or outdoor scavenger hunt with the kids.
+Pick up a brochure about the tide pools and the types of sea creatures you’ll find.
+Seeing how many you can identify makes for a fun scavenger hunt with the kids.

 10 Best Tide Pools in San Diego County (South to North)

-- Cabrillo Tide Pools, Point Loma (top pick)
+2. Cabrillo National Monument Tide Pools, Point Loma (top pick)

-- Shell Beach, La Jolla (Village — top pick — can walk between other tide pool areas)
+7. Shell Beach, La Jolla (Top pick in The Village because you can walk between other tide pool areas)

 The above San Diego tide pools are listed from south to north, with a few of my favorites called out.
-The reason I listed in this manner is that people tend to want to see tide pools in San Diego near where they already are.
+I listed this way because people tend to want to see tide pools in San Diego near where they already are.

-The two exceptions are the La Jolla tide pools and Cabrillo tide pools — these are the two spots people travel to.
+The two exceptions are the tide pools in Cabrillo and La Jolla.
+These are the two spots people travel to.

-1. Coronado (In Front of Hotel del Coronado)
+1. Coronado Beach tide Pools (In Front of Hotel del Coronado)

-The best Coronado tide pools are right in front of the Hotel del Coronado, Curio Collection by Hilton.
-They are not big, but it’s a good choice for visiting San Diego tide pools with kids because you don’t have to wander far out onto the rocks to see sea life.
+The best Coronado tide pools are right in front of the Hotel del Coronado.
+They are not big, but it’s a good choice for visiting San Diego tide pools with kids because you don’t have to wander far out onto the rocks to see marine life.

 How to get there: You can pay to park at the resort, whether you’re a hotel guest or not.
-Street parking is an option, but it is difficult to come by.
-You’ll see a jetty in front of the hotel (popular for family and wedding photos).
+Street parking is an option, but it is difficult to find.
+You’ll see a jetty in front of the hotel, which is popular for family and wedding photos.
 The tide pools are on the hotel side of the jetty.

 The SS Monte Carlo shipwreck is located just south of the hotel.
 If it’s a VERY low tide after an El Nino storm powerful enough to uncover the wreckage, you will be able to see what remains of this 1920s gambling ship.